Enhanced-World-Foundation/EssentialCrisisSoftware/README.md

 ECS is being built as infrastructure of last resort: a modular, easy-to-use system with presets and customized setups.
 An alternative deployable system that works when nothing else does.
 The work you can be part of will help communities, nations, relatives—in time of need.
 All contributors will be credited.
 For details, see CONTRIBUTION.md.

 The most resilient network-society is built around decentralization and cooperation (connection).
 There are solutions for technical problems, but there are plenty of challenges to be solved and optimized—in detail.
-Like biulding a submarine, it can be done but a lot have to be put in to so all works as intended.
+Like building a submarine, it can be done but a lot have to be put in to so all works as intended.
 Digital Ark.

 ## AI Policy!
 Do not use online AI on whole modules, files or repositories!
 Feel free to use AI as help on limited fragments / blocks.